deciduously/tictactoe-hs/haskell-in-english.md

 # Some Haskell, English'd

-#### A TicTacTour Without Honor or Humanity
+A TicTacTour Without Honor or Humanity

 ## The Intro

-A little over a year ago I spent a couple weeks with the (rather excellent) [Haskell book](http://haskellbook.com/).
-After several weeks of exercises I wrote a pretty mean TicTacToe in ~100 lines[^1] just to prove to myself I could do something after all that and promptly never touched the language again.
-Surely my loss, but there it is.
-This was in spring 2017 which means it should be no problem to tell you how it works here now, a little over a year later, having not touched any Haskell at all since.
-No problem.

-As it turns out, in retrospect Haskell is just not that bad.
+Haskell is just not that bad.
 What can be scary is how different it can be to work with than what you're used to so you hit a lot more walls at the very beginning.
-At least personally, all the theory left me with no idea how to even go about implementing something simple like this until I sat down and tried it.
+At least personally, it was left me with no idea how to even go about implementing something simple like this until I sat down and tried it.
 Now you, the lucky reader, can follow me down the rabbit hole!

 As opposed to a traditional tutorial this is top-down, let's see what's here sort of deal.
 I’m going to start with `main`, the first thing run when you execute the program, and will step through every line of code as it's called and explain what's going on.

-I do not remember how this program works (or much of how Haskell works), so I'm going to write this as I read it and see if we get there in the end.
-To recap, this is an exercise in re-reading old code I ostensibly wrote in a crazy language I've since forgotten and never really knew.  ¡Vámonos!
+This is more an exercise in reading Haskell than writing it, but the two skills are not unrelated, and hopefully this can help demystify how to do some simple IO with it despite the differences.

+## You

+Haskell-curious.
+This is written with a baseline understanding of programming in an imperative language assumed, but zero Haskell or functional programming knowledge.
+If you're not new to functional programming but are to Haskell, just skim some of the obvious stuff!

+## Me

+Not a Haskell programmer.
+I partially wrote this to psyche myself up about it again, and this program was the biggest thing I made in my little bit of time I spent learning it - almost two years ago.
+Actually, I'm a novice programmer in general - reading this old code again and fully explaining it was an educational exercise.
+Both writing it the first time and writing this post now taught me some stuff about Haskell, so hopefully it can teach some other beginners some stuff about Haskell too!
+I think Haskell is really cool, and I want more beginners to play with it no matter what other language you're focusing on for the bulk of your work.
+This is a non-stuffy but thorough way to look at a small program you've probably written before in something more familiar.

+While I don't think I'm leading anyone too far afield here, if any Haskell programmers notice something egregious please let me know at ben@deciduously.com!

 ## The Program